Secondary Academic Planning

 According to Nevada Revised Statute 388.165 and 388.205, development of an academic plan is required in grades 7, 8 and 9.
 Generally this information is communicated with parents early in the school year, requiring students to identify educational goals.
 This document must be signed by both student and parent.
 The plan is a typical progression, but changes may be made depending on individual student ability and performance.

 Winterim is the three-week term following winter break.
 During this term, secondary students have the opportunity to select three courses in subject areas that are not normally addressed in the curriculum of their regular courses.
 By the end of the three-week term, students will have completed the equivalent to a quarter’s worth of curriculum.
-Secondary students will receive .25 elective credits for each Winterim course they successfully complete.
+Due to the shortened Winterim Term, secondary students will only receive one .25 elective credit for successfully completing all three courses.
 Some students may be placed in a math or English boot camp or a Character Development Scholar Academy, as determined by their teachers and administration.
 All students will attend a daily 3rd period Study Hall with stay-sharp work in math and Latin (if applicable).

 Outside PE Credits